cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

         #$scriptBlock = {ScriptBlock}

         $sessionList | % {
-            # Here we need replace {ArgumentList} with the names of the parameters we added in to the Param block at the top
+            # Here we need replace {ArgumentList} with the names of the parameters we added
+            # to the Param block at the top
             Invoke-Command -Session $_ -ArgumentList {ArgumentList} -ScriptBlock {ScriptBlock}
         }
     }